-In addition, in preparing for the 2017 sunset review the NOSB requested a full technical report (TR) which was received in March 2015.
-The 2015 TR provides a valuable in-depth analysis and provides up to date research and citations allowing the Subcommittee to re-evaluate fish oil comprehensively against the OFPA criteria.
+In addition, in preparing for the 2017 Sunset Review the NOSB requested a full TR which was received in March 2015 after the posting of the initial sunset review.
+The 2015 TR provides a valuable in-depth analysis and provides up-to-date research and citations allowing the Subcommittee to re-evaluate fish oil comprehensively against the OFPA criteria.
 Sources: Fish oil is derived from a wide range of wild caught fish species including, tuna, mackerel, sardines, anchovy, halibut, (TR lines 69-79).
 NOTE: The TR also lists fish oil from whales and seal under fish, although these are mammals.
 (TR lines 75-76).